On Primes of Ordinary and Hodge-Witt Reduction

 Let $k$ be a perfect field of characteristic $p>0$.
 An abelian variety $A$ over $k$ is said to be \emph{ordinary} if the $p$-rank of $A$ is the maximum possible, namely equal to the dimension of $A$.
-The notion of ordinarity was extended by Mazur \cite{mazur72}, to a smooth projective variety $X$ over $k$, using notions from crystalline cohomology.
-A more general definition was given by Bloch-Kato \cite{bloch86} and Illusie-Raynaud \cite{illusie83b} using coherent cohomology.
-With this definition it is easier to see that ordinarity is an open condition.
-Ordinary varieties tend to have special properties, for example the existence of canonical Serre-Tate lifting for ordinary abelian varieties to characteristic $0$, and the comparison theorems between crystalline cohomology and p-adic \'etale cohomology can be more easily established for such varieties.
-In brief, ordinary varieties play a key role in the study of varieties in characteristic $p>0$.
+The notion of ordinarity was extended in \cite{Mazur1972}, to a smooth projective variety $X$ over $k$, using notions from crystalline cohomology.
+A more general definition was given by in \cite[Definition 7.2]{bloch1986}, \cite[IV, D\'efinition 4.12]{Illusie1983a} using coherent cohomology.
+Ordinary varieties tend to have special properties and play a key role in the study of varieties over fields of characteristic $p>0$.
+For example, the existence of canonical Serre-Tate lifting for ordinary abelian varieties to characteristic $0$; the comparison theorems between crystalline cohomology and $p$-adic \'etale cohomology were first established for such varieties \cite{bloch1986}; ordinarity is an open condition on the base \cite{illusie90a} and so on.